-- a.
-Proposals submitted in response to this BAA will be evaluated using the criteria listed below (in descending order of importance): - i.
-Scientific merit, soundness, and programmatic strategy of the proposed. - ii.
-Relevance and potential contributions of the proposed research to one or more of the topic areas. - iii.
-Qualifications and availability of the Principal Investigators and key co-investigators - iv.
-Applicants record of past performance. - v.
-Realism and reasonableness of cost - vi.
-Proposals under Funding Area One (Center) will use the additional criteria of rigor and completeness of the teaming plan.
-This will be considered as of equal importance as criteria iii.
-(Qualifications) above. - \\NOTE: Cost sharing will not be a consideration in proposal evaluation.
+a.
+Proposals submitted in response to this BAA will be evaluated using the criteria listed below (in descending order of importance):

+i.
+Scientific merit, soundness, and programmatic strategy of the proposed research.

+ii.
+Relevance and potential contributions of the proposed research to one or more of the topic areas.

+iii.
+Qualifications and availability of the Principal Investigators and key co-investigators.

+iv.
+Applicant's record of past performance.

+v.
+Realism and reasonableness of cost.

+vi.
+Proposals under Funding Area One (Team) will use the additional criterion of rigor and completeness of the teaming and collaboration plan.
+This will be considered as of equal importance as criterion iii.
+(Qualifications) above.

+\\NOTE: Cost sharing will not be a consideration in proposal evaluation.